 Being Well at Wolfson

-For confidential listening and advice students can speak to any member of the College welfare team made up of the Senior Tutor, Welfare Officers and Peer Supporters.
+For confidential listening and advice students can speak to any member of the College welfare team made up of the Senior Tutor, Academic Registrar, Welfare Officers and Peer Supporters.

 Peer Supporters provide support within the College - if you have doubts or concerns to work through, or just need an impartial, completely confidential ear to listen, we're here to help you out, providing an informal and friendly service.